 J. OTHER: Demonstrate in a narrative.

 In 2009, the City converted all 19 signalized intersections and various sections of street lighting along N. Port Washington Rd. to LED.
 In addition, the City has converted the parking lot lighting at City Hall and DPW to LED, as well as exterior building and soffit lighting to LED.
-Lastly, the City installed a solar-powered RRFB pedestrian sign on Bender Rd., West of N. Jean Nicolet Rd.
+Additionally, the City installed a solar-powered RRFB pedestrian sign on Bender Road, West of N. Jean Nicolet Road.
+Lastly, the city of Glendale has begun implementing replacement of exsitng street lighting with LED fixtures.

 International Migratory Bird Day (IMBD)